WebexCC-SA/LAB-1309/docs/Excercise3.md

-# Lab 3 - Voice flow configuration for AI Agent
+# Lab 3 - Create and Test Voice Flows for Webex AI Agents

 Please use the following credentials to connect to Control Hub and configure Webex Contact Center: